ESA-VirES/vertical_profile_prototype/README.md

 The main interface for all of these components is the STAC catalog, so what needs to be understood is, can:

 * FedEO catalogue: Generate the collection as shown here?
-  - Footprint/geometry generation is not trivial, specific logic was used to create the item geometries for the items, potentially another interface can be provided to also extract footprints for curtains?
+  - Footprint/geometry generation is not trivial, current extraction approach used for these examples not mature (creates asrtifacts), can this be handled by FedEO catalogue? or would potentially another interface be needed for footprint generation?
-  - There might also be an issue with Longitude values (go from 0 to 360; instead of -180 to 180) as well as antimeridian crossings, gaps in data, ...
+  - There might also be a issues with Longitude values (go from 0 to 360; instead of -180 to 180) as well as antimeridian crossings, gaps in data, as it is long data going over poles and antimeridian as well as having "holes" when switching to calibration mode ...
 * View Server: Generate previews as generated here?
   - Current previews generated using vires python client connecting to VirES for Aeolus
   - Could be conceived as to be generated dynamically or pre-rendered as assets